pascalchap/minichat/readme.md

 `send_message(Message::string(), Sender::string(), Connected::connected_user_list()) -> connected_user_list()`

-*Private* First step of the send message operation responsible to extract the Recipent name from the user input.
+_Private_ : First step of the send message operation responsible to extract the Recipent name from the user input.

 ### send\_message/4 \*

 `send_message(Recipient::string(), Text::string(), Sender::string(), Connected::connected_user_list()) -> connected_user_list()`

-*Private* Second step of the send message operation responsible to retreive the Recipient listen loop.
+_Private_ : Second step of the send message operation responsible to retreive the Recipient listen loop.
 If the Recipent is not connected yet to this user, it requests its pid to the server and adds it to the connected list

 ### do\_send/4 \*

 `do_send(To::pid(), Text::string(), Sender::string(), Connected::connected_user_list()) -> connected_user_list()`

-*Private* Last step of the send message operation responsible to send the message.
+_Private_ : Last step of the send message operation responsible to send the message.
 If the message is not acknowledged within 2 seconds, it removes the recipein from the connected user list.

 ### split/1 \*

 `split(Message::string()) -> {string(), string()} | {error, string()}`

-*Private* Extract the Recipient name from a string.
+_Private_ : Extract the Recipient name from a string.
 It first splits the string into pieces using the charater : as separator.
 Then it constructs a tuple made of the first token (without leading and trailing blanks) and the rest of the input string (if there were multiple : charaters, the message is rebuilt).

 ### show\_people/1 \*

 `show_people(Connected::connected_user_list()) -> ok`

-*Private* Request the list of the registered users.
+_Private_ : Request the list of the registered users.
 When the list is received, the function extract all the names and check if they are in the connected list and print the information accordingly.

 ### gendoc/0